legojoshua12/Tanks-Robot/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy)

 ### Planned Features
- - Setup a game with random map
+ - Setup a game with random map (mountains, rivers, hills, etc.)
  - Everyone gets 1 action a day at 12pm (noon) PST
  - Anyone can make a move whenever
  - Tokens can be traded in secret